 9 or 10 hunters? | The Snark

 Bycatch (found in 2013) from my Snark hunt:

 initial post: 2017-09-26

-This blog mainly is about Lewis Carroll‘s, Henry Holiday‘s and Joseph Swain‘s The Hunting of the Snark.
-In the year 2026, the beast will celebrate its 150th birthday.
-Until then there still is enough time to rethink the Snark.
+This blog is mostly about Lewis Carroll‘s, Henry Holiday‘s and Joseph Swain‘s illustrations to The Hunting of the Snark.

 In his Illuminated Snark, John Tufail assumed that the night sky in the front cover of The Hunting of the Snark could be a map.
 Together with my assumption that Henry Holiday drew inspiration from several paintings by Marcus Gheeraerts the Younger, John’s paper helped me to find the Ditchley Portrait.
 That again helped me to find the painting by an anonymous artist depicting Elizabeth I at old age.

 Goetz Kluge, Munich, 2017-08-28

 As for The Hunting of the Snark, I think that this is the most important finding of my Snark hunt.

 In this image one of the elements has been marked (blue frame) which Henry Holiday borrowed from a 17th century painting (by an anonymous artist).
 This might be a bit different from the borrowing described by T. S. Eliot in 1920.
 The borrowing ot the pictorial allusion is inconspicuous.
 It doesn’t enrich Holiday’s illustration.
 It’s only purpose might be that of a signpost pointing to another work of art.